aamnah/cheatsheets/mysql.md

 NOTES:
 ---

-   * If can not connect, check if the port is open on the server you are connecting from.
+   * If not connecting, check if the port is open on the server you are connecting from.
 RDS uses 3306.
 On KH server it couldn’t connect because the port was closed.

    * If the connection is not getting through the error would be ‘could not connect’.

-   * If login is incorrect the error would be ‘access denied’. mysql_connect(): Access denied for user.
+   * If login is incorrect the error would be ‘access denied’. *mysql_connect(): Access denied for user*.

    * The user you are connecting with needs to be created at RDS.
 It doesn’t matter if the server you are connecting from has it or not.